 Can I Terminate My Speaker Cable At Home?

-You can use screw-type connectors, but over time, you’ll begin to see some oxidization.
+You can use screw-type connectors, but you’ll see some oxidization over time.
 Due to this, you’ll have to check the screws – they may eventually work loose, which negatively impacts sound quality in the long run.

 How Can I Clean My Speaker Cable?